I have gained a new title in my Mom Career; it’s been an elusive one for me. I am a sports mom; specifically, I am a newly minted Golf Mom.

 My sons have never been big into sports.
 It’s not for lack of trying on my husband and my parts; we tried soccer, baseball, gymnastic, and archery; we even thought we might have a Fencer, but no, the kids did not want any part of it.
 While I wasn’t too upset by it, in as far as giving up my Saturday mornings or racing across town in mid-week traffic to get to/from practice, I did feel I was missing out on some part of the “mom” experience.
 A little bit of guilt was always lurking deep in the back of my mind, worried that I was somehow short-changing my kids.
 However, I knew my sons would hate every minute of whatever sport we pushed them into, nor would they experience any of the benefits of playing the game.
 So, we slept in on Saturday mornings, perfected pancake recipes, and relaxed.
 I was not to be any kind of a “Sports Mom,” and I was ok with it.

 I would sit at coffee with friends listening to them lament the loss of entire weekends after a week of driving to/from practices in the worst of traffic.
 The constant checking of weather reports and the gossip about the mom who came with a thermos full of cosmos…I mean pink lemonade.
 I empathize with their loss of time but caught the undertone of pride coloring their complaints.
-I envied the quality of relationships these woman shared, forged in the trenches of being “sports” moms.
+I envied the quality of relationships these women shared, forged in the trenches of being “sports” moms.
 I would leave with conflicting emotions weaving through my thoughts.
 Resulting in an inevitable anxiety-filled conversation with my athletic husband.
 A conversation bound to be overheard and interrupted at the most inopportune time by one of our rather opinionated sons whose outraged arguments against sports were robust, loud, and unchanging.
 Sigh!

 However, all that changed this spring.
 We decided to send our second son to our neighborhood high school.
 This son had enjoyed P.E. at his last school and showed athletic ability, but asthma sidelined his enthusiasm.
-Yet he talked about wanting to do a sport all fall; he wasn’t a big team sports guy but liked the camaraderie a team provided, but enjoyed competing on an individual level.
+Yet he talked about wanting to do a sport all fall; he wasn’t a big team sports guy but liked the camaraderie a team provided, yet enjoyed competing on an individual level.
 So when the spring sports list came out, lo and behold, we found the golf team.

 It is a small group, but the kids and parents support each other’s needs and talents.
 Our team is not the source for future professional golfers, but it is a good start for the kids to learn a game that can be played throughout life.